BootManager Scripting Documentation

 will display the widget which let the user to select a value for VALUE_X between 0 and 1920 with an increment of 1 and for VALUE_Y between 0 and 1920 with an increment of 2.

-IP : to set an IP adress
+To set an IP adress

 ADDWIDGET "IP" "Title" "Description" "IP_ADDRESS_1" "IP_ADDRESS_2" "IP_ADDRESS_3" "IP_ADDRESS_4"